Fytex/Instagram-Giveaways-Winner/README.md

 ### Setup

-1. Install Google Chrome (Don't change the instalation's path) -> if you guys start complaining about this specific step I'll make some updates to have wider options
+1. Install Google Chrome (Check `config.ini` Chrome's category if you want a different path) -> if you guys start complaining about this specific step I'll make some updates to have wider options
 2. Install Python 3.6+ (Don't forget to add in system variable `PATH`)
 3. Open terminal, change directory to Instagram-Giveaways-Winner's folder and type: `pip install -r requirements.txt`
 4. Edit config.ini (See next category)